cs1302uga/cs1302-styleguide/README.md

 All methods, except the `main` method, must have Javadoc documentation.

+If a method is annotated with `@Override`, then it is assumed to have Javadoc documentation inherited from the method it's overriding.
-If a method overrides a method from another class or interface, then you are still required to provide a Javadoc comment to stay compliant with this style guide.
+If a method overrides a method from another class or interface without using the `@Override` annotation, then you are still required to provide a Javadoc comment for that method to stay compliant with this style guide.
 If you want to inherit the comment from the interface, then use the following comment:

 ```java
 /** {@inheritDoc} */
 ```

-If Javadoc does not have access to the source code for the class or interface, then you should use the following comment, replacing the sentence with something appropriate, in order to avoid a blank description in the generated documentation website:
+If the Javadoc tool does not have access to the source code for the class or interface, then it is suggested that you use the following comment, replacing the sentence with something appropriate, in order to avoid a blank description in the generated documentation website:

 ```java